The Rock….. Golden Stones in Missoula MT

 The Yellow Sallies are also stoneflies, they’ve just been given a different name amongst fly fishermen!
 They could just as easily be called Little Goldens, but we don’t do it that way.
 Yet they’re stoneflies as well, and they behave as every other stonefly does on the water.

 The nymphs will enter the shallow water starting in early June, preparing to emerge onto the shore.
 This is called staging.
-Excellent flies for shallow nymphing are a Double Bead Hare’s ear or a Tan/Brown Rubberlegs.
+Excellent flies for shallow nymphing are a Double Bead Hare’s Ear or a Tan/Brown Rubberlegs.
 Once they’ve crawled out and shed their nymphal shuck, the adults fly to shoreline vegetation, mate, and the females return to the water to lay their eggs.
 Unlike mayflies and caddis, which hatch from the water, a stonefly hatch consists of the females returning to the water.
 Goldens like warmer weather for flying, which explains why the best golden fishing is often late morning through late afternoon in Montana.
 For an egg laying Golden, we like a yellow Stimulator or a ??????????.
 Quite often, the female will get trapped in the surface film, which makes a much more appetizing target to the trout.
-Strong imitations of a flush floating Golden are the Rastaman Golden, PK Golden or the Morningwood Special Golden.
+Strong imitations of a flush floating Golden are the El Camino Grillos, PK Golden or the Plan B Golden.
 If you’re going dry/dropper, the Tan Chubby is a great choice for strong floatation.

 Montana Fly Fishing Guides – Float Or Wade Fishing Trips